MycleRock/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+Additional Information:

+The README.md is often the first file a visitor to the repository sees as it is displayed by default on the repository homepage.
+A well-written README.md can thus help give other developers a quick overview of the project and encourage them to engage with it or even contribute to the project.